Michael Dei-Anang

 Michael Francis Dei-Anang (October 1909 – 1977) was a Ghanaian civil servant, writer, poet and novelist.

 Early life and education

-Dei-Anang was born in October 1909 at Akwapim-Mampong, Gold Coast (ow Ghana).
+Dei-Anang was born in October 1909 at Akwapim-Mampong, Gold Coast (now Ghana).
 His ancestral roots in Akwapim-Mampong link him to the Akyepere Clan (Quarter).
 He was thus related to Nana John Kwame Ayew who was the Chief Cocoa Farmer on the Gold Coast and played a key role in making cocoa a global industrial crop.
 He had his secondary education at Mfantsipim School, where he graduated in 1930 as the head prefect of the 1930 batch of students.
 He then joined the Accra Academy in 1931 as a pioneer member of the teaching staff and taught there for a period of six months prior to entering Achimota College in 1932 for his intermediate bachelor's degree.
 He later went to the United Kingdom to study at the University of London.